hanjinliu/impy/README.md

   - `Ctrl` + `Shift` + `F` &rarr; Move selected layers to front.
   - `Alt` + `L` &rarr; Convert all the shapes in seleted shape-layers into labels of selected image-layers.
   - `Ctrl` + `Shift` + `X` &rarr; Crop selected image-layers with all the rectangles in selected shape-layers.
 Rotated cropping is also supported!
+  - `/` &rarr; Reslice selected image-layers with all the lines and paths in selected shape-layers.
   - `Ctrl` + `P` &rarr; Projection of shape-layers or point-layers to 2D layers.
   - `Ctrl` + `G` / `Ctrl` + `Shift` + `G` &rarr; Link/Unlink layers.
 Like "grouping" in PowerPoint.
 - Show coordinates of selected point-layers or track-layers.
 You can also copy it to clipboard.